jay-shi/Dev-tools-and-tips-for-Macbook-Users/README.md

-# Tips of using Macbook for developers
+# Dev tools and tips for Macbook users

 ### The objective of this repo is to help developers that use Macbook to have a efficient dev environment

 ### MacOS Dev Tools: